MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-232-Brake-System-Safety-Standards-Freight-Other-NonPassenger-Trains-Equipment-EndofTrain-Devices/subpart-E-EndofTrain-Devices/section-232.403.md

 (5) During the longitudinal vibrations of 1 to 15 Hz., with 3 g. peak to peak, and 15 to 500 Hz., with 5 g. peak to peak; and

-(6) During a shock of 10 g. peak for 0.1 second in any axis.
+(6) During a shock of 10 g. peak for 0.01 seconds in any axis.

 (e) *Unique code.* Each rear unit shall have a unique and permanent identification code that is transmitted along with the pressure message to the front-of-train unit.
 A code obtained from the Association of American Railroads, 50 F Street, NW., Washington, DC 20036 shall be deemed to be a unique code for purposes of this section.
 A unique code also may be obtained from the Office of Safety Assurance and Compliance (RRS-10), Federal Railroad Administration, Washington, DC 20590.